aftdev/framework/packages/db-eloquent/README.md

-# Laravel DbBuilder and Eloquent.
+# Laravel DbBuilder and Eloquent Models.

 Use Eloquent models without laravel !